wwdorian/obsidian/wwdorian/my dissertation.md

-# Research on the Protagonist's Gender Identity in Virginia Woolf's Orlando, From a Foucauldian Perspective on Sex and Body
+# Research on the Protagonist's Gender Identity in Virginia Woolf's Orlando, From a Foucaultian Perspective on Sex and Body

 ### Abstract

 ### Introduction

+Featuring a meticulously constructed theoretical framework, this research is carried out in order to enrich the current study of literature and gender, addressing the prevalent debate on gender identity, by incorporating a stance derived from Michel Foucault's theories on sex and body into the discussion and investigation on the eponymous, male-to-female protagonist of Virginia Woolf's widely known and broadly studied work, *Orlando: A Biography*.
+This study aims

-### The Book and the Protagonist
+#### Author, Book, and The Protagonist

-*Orlando: A Biography (Orlando)* was written from the third perspective, which gives the reader a sense of truthfulness.
-The book, however, is a fantasy story, partly, since the eponymous protagonist lives for over four hundred years, who also had undergone a miraculous sex change during that period.
-But, according to Virginia Woolf herself, the book is also partly a biography, which is intended to be fictional, of her friend and lover, Vita-Sackville West {Tate, 2020 #28}.
+#### Foucault, His Ideas on Sex and Body

+### Literature as Textualisation of "The Body"

+#### Textualisation as A Function of Literature

+#### "The Body", Textualisation.
+An Imperative Narrative

+### Subjectivity and Objectivity towards "The Body" and Genders

+value laden.
+There is an imagined observer, a watcher, like the CCTVs that are all around us nowadays.
+Panopticon.
+Body is always important.
+Body is content.
+It is physical.
+It is perceivable.
+Or is it?